-The UR5 robot arm needs to be calibrated first as the UR5 robot joint angles showed slight errors when manually compared to a 1.5m long spirit level.
-It is believed that, in this instance, this is mainly due to the visibly obvious bow in the wooden table used to mount the robot.
+The UR5 robot arm needed to be calibrated first as the UR5 robot joint angles showed slight errors when manually compared to a 1.5m long spirit levelIt is hypothesised that this is due to the visibly bow in the wooden table used to mount the robot.
 These were initially compensated for but meant that the robot sensor data showed slight variations away from true positions.
 Using tool centre point (TCP) sensors on the tool section of the arm initially showed true values of the pose compared to the spirit level however so the TCP sensors were used first in initial measurements.
 When robotic movement was performed, it became evident that the TCP sensors calculate positioning based on weight and size of the tool mounted on the arm which introduced some subtle errors on the baseboard, depending on orientation of the board.
 The actual joint angles of the arm components were used instead to obtain direct angular positions and angles altered in math if the joint angles were required to be mounted at non-zero angles in order to get full range of motion of the chassis.
 When operating the robot, it was noticed that there is some tolerance and play in moving repeatedly between the same defined angles.
 In section 5.1 of the user manual, worst case joint position accuracy is given as 1.15 degrees with a detection time of 100ms.
 The tool centre point (TCP) sensors have a worst-case accuracy error of 20mm in positioning and 1.15 degrees in orientation.
 These are worst-case values, however, and the robot operated well within these limits.
-The decision to use a robot arm meant that the baseboard was screwed directly to the robot arm as mounting the actual testing vehicle would have been significantly more challenging to avoid the size of the vehicle limiting the range of movements the robot arm can travel.
-Figures 3.3 and 3.4 show the robotic arm with the baseboards mounted in the starting positions for the experiments.
+The baseboard was screwed directly to the robot arm. the robotic arm with the baseboards mounted in the starting positions for the experiments are shown in Figures 3.3 and 3.4tr.